April-Hannah-Lena/GAIO.jl/paper/paper.md

 # Summary

-GAIO (Global Analysis of Invariant Objects) is a software package for set oriented computations in dynamical systems.
-These include isolating attractors, discretizing invariant measures and computing their transfer behaviors, among others.
-The algorithms that make up GAIO have been rebuilt from the ground up using the Julia programming language; the result is a package in which pseudocode can be written verbatim and executed with performance beating the Matlab implementation.
+GAIO (Global Analysis of Invariant Objects) is a software package implementing Ulam's method for dynamical systems.
+GAIO's uses in analysis include isolating attractors, discretizing invariant measures and computing their transfer behaviors, among others.
+The algorithms that make up GAIO have been rebuilt from the ground up using Julia; the result is a package in which pseudocode can be written verbatim and executed with performance beating the Matlab implementation.

 # Statement of need